walkerstack/Sluice/README.md

 ## Worker pools & map-reduce

-Define a pool of member sessions in `pipeline.json` and haiflow load-balances work across them. `POST /pool/:name/trigger` sends one prompt to an idle member; `POST /map` fans a list of items across the pool in parallel and fires a reducer once every item returns (the fan-in / JOIN).
+Define a pool of member sessions in `pipeline.json` and work is load-balanced across them. `POST /pool/:name/trigger` sends one prompt to an idle member; `POST /map` fans a list of items across the pool in parallel and fires a reducer once every item returns (the fan-in / JOIN).
 Because it all runs on one flat subscription, mapping 40 files across a pool of workers costs nothing extra per token.
-See [Worker pools & map-reduce](API.md) in the API reference for the full request shape.
+See [API.md](API.md) for the full request shape.

 ```json
 { "pools": { "reviewers": { "members": ["reviewer-1", "reviewer-2", "reviewer-3"] } } }